 The Analytical Chemistry laboratory

 In 2004 the Analytical Chemistry Laboratory was established as a small research unit with focus on human biomonitoring of phthalate metabolites.
-Since then, the list of analytes including both steroid hormones and several non-persistent environmental chemicals and the laboratory facilities (e.g. three triple-quadropole LC-MS/MS platforms) have expanded under the supervision of chemist Hanne Frederiksen, who joined the team in 2006 as manager of the laboratory.
+Since then, the list of analytes as well as the laboratory facilities (currently houses three triple-quadropole LC-MS/MS platforms) have expanded under the supervision of chemist Hanne Frederiksen, who joined the team in 2006 as manager of the laboratory.
 In 2016 biochemist Jakob Albrethsen joined the group bringing experience in LC-MS of peptide hormones to the team.
 The Analytical Chemistry Laboratory staff also includes two biomedical laboratory scientists, and annually performs >12,000 analyses including from 3 to 36 analytes for the clinic and for research projects.

 Current national and international collaborations

 The Capital Region of Denmark (Region Hovedstaden) is partner in the European collaboration HBM4EU (hbm4eu.eu ), represented by the Hormone and Endocrine Disruptor Laboratory Group at Dept. of Growth and Reproduction.
 HBM4EU is a joint effort of 28 countries, the European Environment Agency and the European Commission, co-funded under Horizon 2020.
 In this project we contribute as analyzing and reference laboratory and with our experience in studies on exposure-health associations.
 Group leader Anna-Maria Andersson also serves as technical support for the Danish national representative in HBM4EU Governing board.

 The European reference Network on rare endocrine conditions (Endo-ERN)